 But there are two problems here

-#1 As a part of security measure, every router, by default has this remote management feature turn OFF.
-So, you have to enable it first.
+1. As a part of security measure, every router, by default has this remote management feature turn Off.
+So, you have to enable it manually on the router.

-#2 Most home users are assigned a dynamic IP address, which means, every time you restart your router, your public IP changes.
-So, we need to figure out a way to bypass dynamic IP address problem.
+2. Most home users are assigned a dynamic IP address, which means, every time you restart your router, your public IP changes.
+So, we need to figure out a way to bypass the dynamic IP address problem.
 And for that, we’ll use services like Dynamic DNS.

 Turning on remote sharing on the router is easy.
-All you need to do is – login to your router by typing the default gateway in the web browser.
+All you need to do is type the router IP or default gateway address in the web browser.
 Next, enter your username and password.
-Now, once you are in the router’s dashboard; look for the remote management option.
-Some routers called it remote access and it’s usually found under advanced settings.
+Now, once you are in the router’s web portal, look for the Remote Management option.
+Some routers called it Remote Access and it’s usually found under Advanced Settings.

 Once you see the remote management option, enable it.
 Later, click on Save and then Apply Changes for settings to take effect.

-Now since you are sharing your router web portal remotely, it’s a good security practice to change your default port no. from 8080 to something different.
-Also, make your sure you don’t use default login credentials.
-Change it to something complex or anyone can login to your network with a brute force attack.
+Now since you are sharing your router web portal remotely, it’s a good security practice to change your default port no. from 8080 to something else.
+Also, make sure you don’t use default login credentials.
+Change it to something complex else anyone can log in to your network with a brute force attack.

 Now since our public IP address is dynamic, it’ll change every day.
-So let’s fix it with Dynamic DNS.
-But before that; let’s first understand what dynamic DNS actually is.
+So let’s fix it by settings up Dynamic DNS.
+But before that, you need to understand what Dynamic DNS or DDNS actually is.

 Let’s take this analogy.
 If I change my postal address frequently, I won’t receive my letters on time.
 Right?
 So, instead of giving my address to everyone, I’ll give them my friend’s fixed address.
-Now, my friend will receive all my mail.
-And since I going to keep him updated with my latest address, he can easily forward them to me.
+Now, my friend will receive all my mail and I am going to keep him updated with my latest address.
+So, now he can easily forward the mail to me.

 Now there are many dynamic DNS providers out there.
 Some free, some paid.
-The best way to find, which service to choose, is by checking which service is supported by your router by default.
-So follow these steps.
+The best way to find, which service to choose, is by checking which service is supported on your router So follow these steps.

 If it’s not there, then you can download IP updater software from any Dynamic DNS provider.
 And put it on the computer which is used frequently.
 But, almost every router (even the cheaper ones) have this Dynamic DNS options inbuilt, so you don’t have worry about that.

 I have a custom ROM called dd-wrt installed on my Netgear router.
 It supports DDNS and no-IP.
 Now since the first one is paid only.
-I will go with the second one, i.e no-ip.
-And bBy looking at the interface, I can tell, all I need is a domain name, and username/password.
+I will go with the second one, i.e no-IP.
+And by looking at the interface, I can tell, all I need is a domain name, and username/password.

-Now, to access your home router from a remote location, type in your domain name followed by the remote control port no. For example — mrinalhome.ddns.net:8080.
+5. Now, to access your home router from a remote location, type in your domain name followed by the remote control port no. For example — techwiser.ddns.net:8080.
 If your setup is correct, you’ll see the login screen of your router.